Kašperské Hory

 Kašperské Hory (/cs/; Bergreichenstein) is a town in Klatovy District in the Plzeň Region of the Czech Republic.
 It has about 1,400 inhabitants.
+The town is located on the border between the Bohemian Forest Foothills and Bohemian Forest mountain range.
 It is known as a ski resort.

+Kašperské Hory was founded at the turn of the 13th and 14th centuries as a mining settlement.
 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark is the Church of Saint Margaret.

 Administrative division

 Kašperské Hory consists of nine municipal parts (in brackets population according to the 2021 census):